 Several varieties of partitioning programs have been adapted by Debian developers to work on various types of hard disks and computer architectures.
 Following is a list of the program(s) applicable for your architecture.

-partman Recommended partitioning tool in Debian.
-This Swiss army knife can also resize partitions, create filesystems and assign them to the mountpoints.
+- partman Recommended partitioning tool in Debian.
+This Swiss army knife can also resize partitions, create filesystems and assign them to the mountpoints. - fdisk The original Linux disk partitioner, good for gurus.